maniknrp/Terzo/readme.md

 # Project Title

-Terzo - Task Management can able to create, update, delete, get, list and get the status.
+Terzo - Task Management can able to create, update, delete, get, list and get the status of all tasks

 ## Getting Started